-Once the Core and Northbridge VRs have successfully soft-started and PGOOD and PGOOD_NB signals transition high, PWROK can be asserted externally to the ISL6277.
+Once the Core and Northbridge VRs have successfully soft-started and PGOOD and PGOOD\NB signals transition high, PWROK can be asserted externally to the ISL62773A.
 Once PWROK is asserted to the IC, SVI instructions can begin as the controller actively monitors the SVI interface.
-Details of the SVI Bus protocol are provided in the "AMD Serial VID Interface 2.0 (SVI2) Specification".
+Details of the SVI Bus protocol are provided in the "AMD Serial VID Interface 2.0 (SVI 2) Specification".
 See AMD publication #48022.

-Once a VID change command is received, the ISL6277 decodes the information to determine which VR is affected and the VID target is determined by the byte combinations in Table 7.
+Once a VID change command is received, the ISL62773A decodes the information to determine which VR is affected and the VID target is determined by the byte combinations in Table 7.
 The internal DAC circuitry steps the output voltage of the VR commanded to the new VID level.
 During this time, one or more of the VR outputs could be targeted.
 In the event either VR is commanded to power-off by serial VID commands, the PGOOD signal remains asserted.

-If the PWROK input is de-asserted, then the controller steps both the Core and the Northbridge VRs back to the stored pre-PWROK metal VID level in the holding register from initial soft-start.
+If the PWROK input is deasserted, then the controller steps both the Core and the Northbridge VRs back to the stored pre-PWROK metal VID level in the holding register from initial soft-start.
 No attempt is made to read the SVC and SVD inputs during this time.
-If PWROK is re-asserted, then the ISL6277 SVI interface waits for instructions.
+If PWROK is reasserted, then the ISL62773A SVI interface waits for instructions.

-If ENABLE goes low during normal operation, all external MOSFETs are tri-stated and both PGOOD and PGOOD_NB are pulled low.
+If ENABLE goes low during normal operation, all external MOSFETs are tri-stated and both PGOOD and PGOOD\NB are pulled low.
 This event clears the pre-PWROK metal VID code and forces the controller to check SVC and SVD upon restart, storing the pre-PWROK metal VID code found on restart.

-A POR event on either VCC or VIN during normal operation shuts down both regulators, and both PGOOD outputs are pulled low.
+A POR event on either VCC or VIN during normal operation shuts down both regulators and both PGOOD outputs are pulled low.
 The pre-PWROK metal VID code is not retained.
+Loss of VIN during operation will typically cause the controller to enter a fault condition on one or both outputs.
+The controller will shut down both Core and Northbridge VRs and latch off.
+The pre-PWROK metal VID code is not retained during the process of cycling ENABLE to reset the fault latch and restart the controller.